Downloads

 Anil K. Attili, MD

 is a board certified radiologist and Clinical Professor in the Department of Radiology, Division of Cardiothoracic Imaging at the University of Michigan.
 He has a joint appointment at the Veterans Administration Hospital Ann Arbor where he serves as the director of Cardiovascular Radiology.
 Dr. Attili’s areas of expertise and clinical interests include Cardiac CT for Coronary Artery disease and Structural Heart disease, Cardiac MR evaluation of Ischemic Heart Disease, Cardiomyopathies and Congenital Heart Disease, HRCT evaluation of Interstitial Lung Disease, Lung Cancer Screening.
-He is a nationally recongized speaker on these topics.
+He is a nationally recognized speaker on these topics.

 You may contact Dr. Attili with your questions and comments at aattili@med.umich.edu.

-Day 5 - Lecture 1:
+Fri - Lecture 1:

 Robert M. Marks, MD, FSAR, clinical professor at UC San Diego School of Medicine’s Department of Radiology, offers a comprehensive discussion of the reasons for prostate cancer screening and surveillance, prostate anatomy, the basics of PI-RADS v2.1, and the features of prostate cancer on MRI.
 Topics reviewed include benign prostatic hypertrophy, the indications for and diagnosis of prostate cancer, the role of and technique for MRI in diagnosing and staging prostate cancer, the PI-RADS v2.1 scoring scale, and transition zone in image interpretation.
 Dr. Marks concludes his talk with a helpful review of clinical cases.